Restraint of Trade

 - The provision banning competition 'in any way' was an unreasonable restraint of trade and therefore invalid.

-Legal Basis for Restraint of Trade Lawsuits
+How Restraint of Trade Works

 Restraint of Trade and Non-Compete Agreements

 Non-compete agreements are not inherently illegal, as long as they are reasonable and do not infringe on an individual's right to do business.
+The court looks at what's reasonable, considering all the factors of the situation.
 If a court views a non-compete as unreasonable, it is usually based on the principle that it constitutes restraint of trade.

-In order consider whether a contract represents restraint of trade, a court will look at three factors:
+In order to consider whether a contract represents restraint of trade, a court will look at three factors:

 Non-compete agreements come into play in several circumstances:

 For example, an employment contract provision that prohibits a former employee from setting up a competing business for 5 years within a 100-mile radius of the former employer would likely be declared void because it constitutes restraint of trade.
 On the other hand, if the restricted area was smaller and the time period shorter, the contract provision might be upheld.

-It's impossible to tell ahead of time how a court might rule on a restraint of trade case; each case is different and unique.
+It's impossible to know ahead of time how a court might rule on a restraint of trade case; the circumstances of each case are unique.

-Non-Compete Agreements and Restraint of Trade in U.S. States
+Non-Compete Agreements in U.S. States